-More and more people are moving meat to the side of the plate in order to let plants shine.
-The mighty soybean, found in a variety of foods, such as tofu, tempeh, meat alternatives, soymilk, and soy nuts, can help.
+More people are moving meat to the side of the plate in order to let plants shine.
+Learn how to go more plant-based with these nine tips to power your plate with soy foods, such as tofu, meat alternatives, and soymilk.

 The old American plate looked something like this: a big brown steak at the center, a volcano of potatoes on the side, and a modest little pile of green beans along the border.
 Make way for the new American plate, which has a whole new look: meat is more of a seasoning, with plant proteins, whole grains, vegetables, and fruits forming the basis of the meal.

 Increasingly, health experts recognize that a diet filled with more minimally processed plant foods and fewer animal foods offers myriad health benefits; studies show this eating style can cut your risk of type 2 diabetes, heart disease, certain types of cancer, and obesity.
 And that’s not all.
 A plant-based eating style can trim your carbon footprint, too.
 No wonder 50% of consumers say that they are seeking more plant proteins in their diet, according to a NPD Group survey.

 So, how do you take the plunge into plant proteins?
 One surefire way to get started is to take full advantage of the mighty soybean in meal planning.
 Soybeans, a traditional, staple food in Asian diets for centuries, has the highest quality protein profile among plant proteins—it’s very similar to that of beef, fish, milk and eggs.
 Soy is also very eco-friendly, offering a protein source that is ten times more efficient than meat, in terms of land usage.
 Plus, soy has been linked with heart health benefits due to its fabulous nutritional lineup, which includes fiber, healthy fats, high quality protein, minerals, vitamins, and phytochemicals.